 One big plus to the game is its soundtrack.
 Nobuo Uematsu didn't work on this particular game, but it's nonetheless unique and well-composed, with some catchy tunes for towns and dungeons and two hard-rock themes for combat (both enemies and bosses).
 The composer this time around was Ryuji Sasai, who would also compose music for Final Fantasy Legend III, Rudra no Hiho and Bushido Blade 2, as well as the first two games in the Xak franchise.
 While it's certainly a departure from Final Fantasy's grandiose and orchestral pieces, I imagine it lent Mystic Quest more appeal to the western audience it was aimed at, and is definitely worth a listen.

 When it's all said and done, Final Fantasy Mystic Quest is what it is - a simple RPG made for beginners to teach them the basics of the genre and get them better prepared for later challenges.
-It certainly does its job for that audience, though its appeal for more serious gamers is severely limited - other than some amusing features and a solid soundtrack, it's a short, very easy and only mildly entertaining game.
-Later Final Fantasy games would do a much better job appealing to a wider audience with accessible design, better pacing and inventive, yet intuitive mechanics, though I doubt Mystic Quest had much to do with that.
+It certainly does its job for that audience, though its appeal for more serious gamers is severely limited - other than some amusing features and a solid soundtrack, it's a short, very easy game with a just-barely-passable storyline.
+On the other hand, it is worth playing through at least once for that same reason - seeing what it has to offer (in particular, some creative dungeons, decent humor and enemy designs and surprisingly good music) without an enormous time and mental commitment is a nice change of pace, especially in a modern world where every game, RPG or otherwise, has to be 60+ hours because big publishers won't touch it if it's any shorter.
+Later Square games like Final Fantasy VI, Chrono Trigger and especially Final Fantasy VII would do a much better job appealing to a wider audience with accessible design, faster pacing and inventive, yet intuitive mechanics, though I doubt Mystic Quest helped bring many new fans to the genre.

 Released: 1992, 2010